← Back to Articles

 Critical Safety Information

-Tribulus terrestris is a small flowering plant traditionally used in Ayurvedic and Chinese medicine to enhance libido, stamina, and strength.
-It contains active compounds like saponins, especially protodioscin, believed to support testosterone levels and athletic performance.
+Tribulus terrestris, a small flowering plant, has been traditionally used in Ayurvedic and Chinese medicine for centuries to enhance libido, stamina, and strength.
+Its active compounds, primarily steroidal saponins like protodioscin, are believed to support testosterone levels and athletic performance.
+However, clinical evidence for these effects remains limited and often contradictory [1, 2].

 Beware Before You Use Tribulus/Gokshura - Safety warning showing Tribulus terrestris plant with flowers and spiny fruits